smitelli/scottsmitelli.com/templates/resume.md

 * Performed quite a lot of Apache and Nginx configuration, including complicated subdomain/redirect/virtual host setups.
 * Knowledge of MySQL tuning ("`EXPLAIN SELECT`", optimizing indexes, tweaking configuration variables, etc.)
 * Set up a content delivery network with Akamai to serve static content, which required implementing many URL rewrite rules and precaching scripts.
-* Installed Nagios, as well as several in-house scripts to record and graph site traffic and the overall usage of an Apache worker pool.
+* Installed Nagios, as well as a suite of scripts to record and graph site traffic and the overall usage of an Apache worker pool.
 * Very comfortable on the command line, even under high-stress situations.

 ### Office IT and Support